 We have created a “Top-Ten” list to help guide consumers as they get ready to buy healthcare insurance.
 We’re confident this list of recommendations will save you time, money and frustration!
 Choosing the right medical plan just got easier.

 - 1. Carefully choose the websites you visit.
 If you see numerous advertisements mixed in with the content, you may want to find another website.
 The articles you see should be relevant and constantly updated.
 There should be a significant amount of recent content devoted towards the State Exchanges and Open Enrollment.
-If you are reading an article that appears to have been recenty written, and it is actually a few years old, this website probably won’t help you.
+If you are reading an article that appears to have been recently written, and it is actually a few years old, this website probably won’t help you.

 3. Never pay an agent or broker a fee.
 You don’t have to.
 Agents and brokers are compensated by the carriers, and there is never a reason for you to pay them any additional amount.
 Also, rarely are there ever any fees when you apply for coverage, although short-term plans may impose a small administrative charge.
 But they are usually only $10-$20.
 Some of the questionable policy options online charge a $100 application fee.
 Stay away from those types of offers.
 Also, there is never a reason to disclose private financial information before you actually apply for coverage.
 You should never divulge your social security number or credit card information.